-Our cohort comprised 223 probands referred for genetic testing for myotonia congenita in whom CLCN1 variants were identified.
+Our cohort comprised 223 probands referred for genetic testing for MC in whom CLCN1 variants were identified.
 A total of 115 distinct mutations were identified in the cohort, 95 of which were missense while 20 were non-missense (truncating, frameshifting, intronic, duplications, deletions or silent).
 The non-missense variants were included in the cohort only if they were compound heterozygous with missense mutations.

-A single heterozygous variant was found in 116, homozygous variant in 27 (one with two homozygous variants), compound heterozygous variants in 75 and more than two variants in five probands (Supplementary Table 1).
-In total, 309 variants (Supplementary Tables 1-3), of which 263 were missense (Supplementary Table 2), were found in the cohort and were assigned an inheritance pattern.
+A single heterozygous variant was found in 116, homozygous variant in 27 (one with two homozygous variants), compound heterozygous variants in 75, and more than two variants in five probands (Supplementary Table 1).
+In total 309 variants (Supplementary Table 1-3), of which 263 were missense (Supplementary Table 2), were found in the cohort and were assigned an inheritance pattern.
 For the missense variants this was either dominant (81), sporadic (21) or recessive (74) (Supplementary Table 2).
 For a further 54 missense variants, family history was unavailable or insufficient to determine the inheritance pattern.
-For 33 missense variants the assessment of pathogenicity or inheritance was complicated by co-allelic CLCN1 variants, the presence of variants in other myotonia-associated genes, by the variant not segregating with myotonia congenita symptoms, or by reported dominant inheritance in compound heterozygous probands where it could not be determined which of the variants was associated with dominant inheritance.
-These variants were assigned 'with uncertain pathogenicity'.
-For 50 of the missense variants in the cohort with recessive or dominant inheritance patterns, the assessment was based on both clinical and genetic segregation data and for 105 variants this was based on clinical symptoms only (Supplementary Table 2).
-Of the 33 pedigrees with dominant inheritance and confirmed segregation, six met our criteria for variable penetrance (Supplementary Table 2).
+For 33 missense variants the assessment of pathogenicity or inheritance was complicated by co-allelic CLCNI variants, the presence of variants in other myotonia-associated genes, by the variant not segregating with MC symptoms, or by reported dominant inheritance in compound heterozygous probands where it could not be determined which of the variants was associated with dominant inheritance.
+These variants were assigned "with uncertain pathogenicity".
+For 50 of the missense variants in the cohort with recessive or dominant inheritance pattern the assessment was based on both clinical and genetic segregation data and for 105 variants this was based on clinical symptoms only (Supplementary Table 2).
+Of the 33 pedigrees with dominant inheritance and confirmed segregation, 6 met our criteria for variable penetrance (Supplementary Table 2).

 Seventy-eight of the variants were found in a single pedigree only (64 missense variants) (Supplementary Tables 1-3).
 The most common variant, G230E, was identified in 40 pedigrees.
 Eight variants were found associated with more than one inheritance pattern (dominant, sporadic, recessive), of which three (G285E, F307S and A313T) were associated with both recessive and dominant inheritance.
 The only variant with genetic segregation data available to confirm association with both dominant and recessive inheritance was G285E.
-Variable penetrance has been reported previously for G285E.
-18,19,26
+Variable penetrance has been reported previously for G285E. ^{18,19,26}

-To our knowledge, 34 of the missense variants have not been previously reported as associated with myotonia congenita and a further 28 have been reported but not functionally characterized.
+To our knowledge, 34 of the missense variants have not been previously reported as associated with MC and a further 28 have been reported but not functionally characterised.

-Functional assessment and classification of ClC-1 variants
+Functional assessment and classification of CIC-1 variants

-The effect of the CLCN1 missense variants on ClC-1 channel function was tested in the Xenopus laevis oocyte expression system for the 95 missense variants.
-The $V{1/2}$ for wild-type channels was - $34.2\pm0.6\,\mathrm{mV}$ (n=308) (Fig. 1 and Supplementary Table 4).
-As the $V{1/2}$ of cells expressing wild-type channels was variable [standard deviation (SD) = $10.4\,\mathrm{mV}$, range -68.6 to $-7.8\,\mathrm{mV}$], we assigned a cutoff voltage ($V{1/2}$ for the wild-type channel $\pm1.5\times\mathrm{SD}=-18.6\,\mathrm{mV}$) to decide whether the $V{1/2}$ was wild-type-like or pathogenic (Fig. 1C).
-Using this cut-off voltage, the well-known pathogenic variant F167L with a modest positive shift in the voltage dependence of activation27 ($V{1/2}=-17.7\,\mathrm{mV}$; Supplementary Table 4) was classified as pathogenic while variants with $V{1/2}$ negative to that were not.
-One variant, H664P, activated at more hyperpolarized voltages than $1.5 \times$ SD cut-off (Supplementary Table 4).
+The effect of the CLCN1 missense variants on CIC-1 channel function was tested in the Xenopus laevis oocyte expression system for the 95 missense variants.
+The $V{1/2}$ for WT channels was -34.2±0.6 mV (n=308) (Figure 1, Supplementary Table 4).
+As the $V{1/2}$ of cells expressing WT channels was variable (standard deviation (SD)= 10.4 mV, range -68.6 mV to -7.8 mV), we assigned a cut-off voltage ($V{1/2}$ for the WT channel ±1.5SD= -18.6 mV) to decide if the $V{1/2}$ was WT-like or pathogenic (Figure 1C).
+Using this cut-off voltage, the well-known pathogenic variant F167L with a modest positive shift in the voltage dependence of activation27 ($V{1/2}$ -17.7 mV, Supplementary Table 4) was classified as pathogenic while variants with $V{1/2}$ negative to that were not.
+One variant, H664P, activated at more hyperpolarized voltages than 1.5SD cut-off (Supplementary Table 4).
 In the absence of loss-of-function effects this variant was not considered pathogenic.